60 Reading Challenge Ideas For Adults & Kids (2023 Free Tracker)

 - 2-3 fingers: It’s just right

-Follow up by asking a question about that page to see if they can talk about what they just read.
+Follow up by asking a comprehension question about that page to see if they can discuss what they just read.

 41. Read to learn about a topic